How to Never Feel Hungry After Workouts Again

 Should you just eat when your tummy lets you know or should you establish a regular eating timetable for your meals and snacks?
-There are pros and cons to both approaches, but which one is advisable for your weight-loss goals?
+Can listening to the body’s signals really prevent feeling hungry after workouts?
+How does the menstruation cycle affect nutritional choices?

 One of the most basic signals your body sends out is one for hunger.
 That familiar stomach growl lets us know it’s time to eat something.
 Ghrelin, the body’s hunger hormone, is produced in the pancreas and stomach lining and works to stimulate the appetite.

 Eating because you’re hungry comes naturally because hunger pangs are just the body’s way of saying it needs an energy boost, ideally in the form of something nutritious.